dheeraj-blinds/docker-Task/README.md

 # Docker Workshop Task
 The repo has 2 projects
- 1. A front end project with react app
+ 1. Front end project with react app
- 2. A asp.net core2.2 web api application.
+ 2. Asp.net core2.2 web api application.

 In each of the application folders there is an empty docker file.
 Please complete the docker files and use the docker compose file to run all the containers just like we did in the workshop.